kopeckyf/taupy/documentation/source/installation/index.rst

   to install Microsoft's Visual C++ Build Tools in order to compile the C code.

-  As of version 0.5, :py:mod:`taupy` no longer depends on :py:mod:`iteration-utilities` but uses :py:mod:`more-itertools` for all non-standard combinatorial tasks.
+  As of version 0.5, :py:mod:`taupy` no longer depends on :py:mod:`iteration-utilities` but uses :py:mod:`more-itertools` for advanced combinatorial tasks.
   :py:mod:`taupy` version 0.4 or older can be used with Python 3.9 on Windows without installing additional build tools.